On the various notions of Poincar\'e duality pair: Preliminaries

 \subsection{Local systems}

-For a space $X$ we let $\pi:= \pi_X$ be its fundamental groupoid.
-This is the category whose objects are the points $x$ of $X$ where a morphism $x\to y$ is a homotopy class of path starting at $x$ and terminating at $y$.
-A {\it local coefficient system} of abelian groups on $X$ is a functor
+For a space $X$ we let $\pi_X$ be its fundamental groupoid.
+This is the category whose objects are the points $x$ of $X$ where a morphism $x \rightarrow y$ is a path homotopy class starting at $x$ and terminating at $y$.
+A {\it local system} of abelian groups on $X$ is a functor

 where $\mathrm{Ab}$ denotes the category of abelian groups.
-If $X$ is path-connected, then a local system $\mathcal B$ is determined up to canonical isomorphism by its value $\mathcal{B}_{x}$ at a fixed base point $x \in X$ together with an action of $\pi_{1} (X; x)$ on $\mathcal{B}_{x}$.
+If $X$ is path-connected, then a local system $\mathcal B$ is determined up to canonical isomorphism by its value $\mathcal{B}_{x_{0}}$ at a fixed base point $x_{0} \in X$ together with an action of $\pi_{1} (X, x_{0})$ on $\mathcal{B}_{x_{0}}$.

 In particular, for a pair of spaces $(X,Y)$, one has the associated twisted singular chain and cochain complexes